FlowFuse/website/src/blog/2023/12/device-agent-as-a-windows-service.md

 Select the "Log on" tab, select "This account" and enter the user account name and password that will run the device-agent.
 Click the "Edit Service" button to save the changes.

-Now you have a service that will run the device-agent as the regular user account 🎉
+Now you have a service that will run the device-agent as the **service** user account 🎉

 ### Controlling the service